MAlexGG/Enfiladissa/README.md

 HTML5, CSS3, Javascript, Figma, Adobe Photoshop, Adobe Illustrator.

 ## Next Steps
-API's are not quite functional yet, and information needs to be updated.
+API's are not quite functional yet, and information needs to be updated, desktop styles it's not finished.